AUTISM INTERVENTION IN GREATER VANCOUVER, B.C.

 What is R&R Autism Intervention?

 As one of our workshop participants so eloquently put it: "Children with ASD, are children first ".
 However, when we try to engage children with ASD in typical ways, we sometimes find that they are disengaged, in their own world, or on their own agenda.
 R&R autism intervention has been designed to connect with children with ASD so they are motivated to engage with us.
-Our intervention takes into account a child's individual skills and challenges, likes and dislikes, to create activities that they enjoy.
-As we develop rapport with the child by engaging in activities they enjoy, we begin to subtly manipulate the "games" to teach them some of the skills they missed along the way.
+Our intervention takes into account a child's developmental level, individual skills and challenges, likes and dislikes, to create activities that they enjoy.
+As we develop rapport and attachment with the child by engaging in activities they enjoy, we begin to subtly manipulate the "games" to teach them some of the skills they missed along the way.
 The child perceives that they are playing with us, but in actual fact they are learning the skills which in turn will help them learn for themselves.